OSGeo/PROJ/docs/source/development/migration.rst

 starts by doing an **inverse** transformation from system A to WGS84, then does a **forward** transformation from WGS84 to system B.

-With ``cs2cs`` being the command line interface to the old API, and ``cct`` being the same for the new, this example of doing the same thing in both world views will should give an idea of the differences:
+With :program:`cs2cs` being the command line interface to the old API, and :program:`cct` being the same for the new, this example of doing the same thing in both world views will should give an idea of the differences:

 ::